Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 The new screen mean the Switch 2 is wider than before.

-One small gripe I had with the overall design is that the HDMI and power cables could be longer.
+One minor complaint I have about the overall design is that the HDMI and power cables could be made longer.
 They were fine for my setup, but if you’ve got a wall-mounted TV or a more spread-out setup, you’ll likely need a longer HDMI cable to make things work comfortably.

-Having said all that, I would say the Switch 2 looks and feels like an upgrade on the original, with very few elements really feeling as though Nintendo has skimped to reduce production costs.
+Having said all that, I would say Switch 2 looks and feels like an upgrade on the original, with very few elements, and I feel as though Nintendo has skimped on certain aspects to reduce production costs.
 However, that is just an overall takeaway—I go into more detail on how things, like the Joy-Cons, aren't perfect a little later on...

 Display and Graphics

-As mentioned, one of the biggest upgrades with the Switch 2 is the larger 1080p screen.
-The new display definitely makes handheld gaming more immersive, and in my experience, it genuinely looks sharper and more vibrant than before.
-Games like Mario Kart World really pop, especially when you're using the new HDR10 support.
+As mentioned, one of the most significant upgrades with the Switch 2 is the larger 1080p screen.
+The new display makes handheld gaming more immersive, and in my experience, it genuinely looks sharper and more vibrant than before.
+Games like Mario Kart World pop, especially when you're using the new HDR10 support.

 A selection of characters in Mario Kart World, with Mario selected.